-Form 10-Q (Mark One) QUARTERLY REPORT PURSUANT ACT OF 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the qu uarterly period ended March 31 , 2019 ☐ TRANSITION REPORT PURSUANT ACT OF 1934 Or TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For th e transition period from to Con nmission File Number 001-34899 Pulse Biosciences, I nc.
-Delaware (State or other jurisdiction of incorporation or organization) 46-5696597 (I.R.S.
-Employer Identification No.) 3957 Point Eden Way Hayward, CA (Address of principal executive offices) (510) 906-4600 94545 (Zip Code) (Registrant t's telephone number, including area a code) Indicate by check mark whether the registrant (1) Exchange Act of 1934 during the preceding 12 months (been subject to such filing requirements for the past 90 d or for such shorter period that the regi d by Section 13 or 15(d) of the Securities strant was required to file such reports), and (2) ha Indicate by check mark whether the registrant has Rule 405 of Regulation S-T (§232.405 of this chapter) do to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a company, or an emerging growth company.
-See the defir "emerging growth company" in Rule 12b-2 of the Excha large accelerated filer, an accelerated nitions of "large accelerated filer," "ac filer, a non-accelerated filer, a smaller reporting celerated filer," "smaller reporting company" and Large accelerated filer □ Non-accelerated filer □ Emerging growth company ⊠ Accelerated filer Smaller reporting company Smaller If an emerging growth company, indicate by check complying with any new or revised financial accounting Indicate by check mark whether the registrant is a standards provided pursuant to Section n 13(a) of the Exchange Act. ⊠ Securities registered pursuant to Section 12(b) of the Act :: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share PLSE The Nasdaq Stock Market Number of shares outstanding of the issuer's com- mon stock as of April 29, 2019: 20,7 10,406
+Form 10-Q (Mark One) ☑ QUARTERLY REPORT PU ACT OF 1934 RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG èΕ For the quarterly period ended Ma rch 31, 2020 ☐ TRANSITION REPORT PU ACT OF 1934 Or RSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG ЗE For the transition period from Commission File Number 001 to 34899 ] Pulse Bioscience (Exact name of registrant as specified in S, Inc. its charter) Delaware (State or other jurisdic incorporation or organ 46-5696597 (I.R.S.
+Employer Identification No.) 3957 Point Eden V Hayward, CA (Address of principal exect 94545 (Zip Code) ing area code) S Securities registered pursuant to Section 1 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per The Nasdaq Stock Market Indicate by check mark whether the r Exchange Act of 1934 during the preceding (2) has been subject to such filing requirement 12 months (or for such shorter period that to be filed by Section 13 or 15(d) of the Securities at the registrant was required to file such reports), and Indicate by check mark whether the reto Rule 405 of Regulation S-T (§232.405 of required to submit such files).
+Yes ☑ No. this chapter) during the preceding 12 mo ery Interactive Data File required to be submitted pursuanths (or for such shorter period that the registrant was ant Indicate by check mark whether the r company, or an emerging growth company, and "emerging growth company" in Rule 12 Large accelerated filer Non-accelerated filer See the definitions of "large accelerated be-2 of the Exchange Act.
+Accelerated Smaller reports. orting company ing " X If an emerging growth company, indi complying with any new or revised financia cate by check mark if the registrant has e lected not to use the extended transition period for Δ Indicate by check mark whether the r egistrant is a shell company (as defined in n Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 As of May 4, 2020, there were 20,86 9,443 shares of the registrant's common s tock, par value \$0.001 per share, outstanding.